NISH1001/NISH1001.github.io/_posts/2019-05-29-breaking-out-of-loop.markdown

 It helps you in the long run, when you look at the things you had written — the time, memories and emotions at the time of writing!
 You will know what has changed and what hasn’t.

 It's been around 1.5 years since I have taken on my personal habit of *one selfie per day* to see how I have changed through the course of time for my future self to look back at.

+I have also introduced a small habit of tracking all the expenses daily.
+BTW, I have written written my own code to do some analysis on this.
+*coughs*

 ### So?
 The choice is yours.
 Not a compulsion.
 I have jolted some things from my experience through out situations.